Atlas-OS/docs/docs/getting-started/installation.md

     <!-- --8<-- [end:reinstalling] -->
     <!-- --8<-- [start:atlasEditions] -->
         - [Windows Pro](../install-faq/windows-version-support.md) is recommended.
 [Windows Home is not officially supported](../install-faq/windows-home.md)
-        - If you don't get an option to choose an edition, you can always upgrade later by changing your Windows product key, without any requirement to re-apply Atlas
+        - If the Windows Setup did not give a choice of edition and it installs Windows Home anyway, you can always change Windows edition later by changing your Windows product key once Windows has finished reinstalling, without having to reinstall Atlas
     <!-- --8<-- [end:atlasEditions] -->
     <!-- --8<-- [start:reinstalling1] -->